betterFORM/eXist-ca/doc/primitives.md

 Input Fields: there are 2 groups of fields, one for data pertaining to the CA itself and another for data pertaining to the web server cert to be installed into eXist/Jetty.
-These should probably a third group (or sub page) to network settings for the CA appliance. not covered yet.
+These should probably be a third group (or sub page) to network settings for the CA appliance. not covered yet.

 First group: data for CA creation